Do you think that a data scientist has a place in the design and development world?

-There are softwares to assess the real-world skill evaluation of the candidates.
-Without the help of these platforms, it can take a long time to create a test on paper.
-So, it is better to use premade software-based tests for assessments.
+There is software to assess the real-world skill evaluation of the candidates.
+Without the help of these platforms, it can take a long time to create a paper test.
+So, it is better to use pre-made software-based tests for assessments.
 While creating or selecting the tests, try to include problems containing the aspects of the three dimensions listed above.

 If not this, make sure to include a mix of questions based on machine learning, business intelligence, and statistical problems.
-This way, you will get a better picture of the candidate’s ability to solve your organization’s real-world problems.
+This way, you will get a better picture of the candidate’s ability to solve real-world problems.

 Nonetheless, you must remember –